 The Long Civil Rights Movement in 20th-Century America|

-This course traces the major sites of protest, opposition, and resistance in African American history since 1896.
-By examining the development of the American Civil Rights Movement, this course complicates traditional understandings of black liberation struggles in America.
+This course traces the major sites of protest, opposition, and resistance in African American history since 1920.
+By examining the development of the American civil rights movement, this course complicates traditional understandings of black liberation struggles in America.
 Who were these civil rights activists?
 How did they unify?
 What were their priorities?
 How did they imagine black freedom?
 How did these events play out in public life?
 The readings and assignments facilitate a critical analytical approach to the 20th-century struggle for civil rights and racial equality in America.

-Students will use analytical tools to explore a variety of interpretations and viewpoints.
-Course participants will work on their writing skills through a variety of assignments and writing exercises.
+Interpretation: Students will use analytical tools to explore a variety of interpretations and viewpoints.

 ||Gen Ed Area Dept:

 |Major Readings: Wesleyan RJ Julia Bookstore

 Mary L. Dudziak, COLD WAR CIVIL RIGHTS; THE EYES ON THE PRIZE CIVIL RIGHTS READER

 Michael Klarman, FROM JIM CROW TO CIVIL RIGHTS

 Penial Joseph, WAITING 'TIL TE MIDNIGHT HOUR

 Jeff Chang, CAN'T STOP, WON'T STOP